webnuts/post_json/README.md

 content = test_model.last.content

 result = test_model.where(content: content).count
-# Rails debug tells me the duration was 975.5ms
+# Rails debug duration was 975.5ms
 ```

 The duration was above 50ms as you can see.